cressie176/util-haven-projections/README.md

 ## Local Testing

 If you want to test modules locally before publishing them the easiest way is to install a private npm registry such as [verdaccio](https://verdaccio.org/) and temporarily update the `.npmrc` files.
-Running `npx ts-node index` will publish any modules to the private registry, from where you can install them.
+After which you can run `npm run publish` to publish any modules to the private registry, from where you can install them.

 You will need to run `npm login` in order to publish modules to vedaccio